+As for the charging case, nothing has been leaked or revealed.
 One rumor that Trusted Reviews has shared regarding the next-gen AirPods charging case is the possibility of integrated speaker connectivity.
 The publication cites a 2017 patent detailing and illustrating a charging case that’s designed to send “media to a non-wireless output device connected to the case.”
 This would likely be achieved through the H1 chip, letting music be streamed on the AirPods, then transmitted to a speaker.

 What we want from the Apple AirPods 3